jj49411/Makers_notes/Week3.md

 ```

 ### Day 2
-- GOAL: Work on practical-1, drafting the blog post
+- GOAL: Work on practical-1, drafting the blog post, know more about HTTP, request/response
 - REFLECTION: Had better understanding on the HTTP request/response and how to apply the HTTP cycle
->
+> We set up the test infrastructure, using Capybara(the extension of Rspec) to test our first feature for the route'/names'.
+Noticing the minor difference in symbols can make a big difference.
+Nice teamwork of building the server/test model!<br>During the process modelling workshop, we use "Ping-pun diagram" to sum up the web routes.
+It was great fun and I had a better understanding on the relationship between client/server.

 ### Day 3
 - GOAL:
-- REFLECTION:
+- REFLECTION: Learned some tips for improving my empathetic skills in "Empathy workshop".

 ### Day 4
 - GOAL: